 In 2013, when determining the number of restricted shares to be granted to each of Messrs.
 Salit and Berlin, the Compensation Committee was primarily influenced by its objective for the grant date fair value of the restricted share awards to be equal to a fixed dollar amount.
-This objective results in more shares being granted when the Company's share price is relatively low, and fewer shares being granted when the Company's share price is relatively low, and fewer shares being granted as an incentive in itself, but views the granting of equity as an incentive for our named executive officers to manage the Company such that its share price will appreciate, thereby benefiting all of the Company's shareholders.
-The Compensation Committee has established a two-year vesting period for the restricted shares because it believes that the restricted shares provide an incentive for our named executive officers to maximize the Company's financial performance over the long term.
+This objective results in more shares being granted when the Company's share price is relatively low, and fewer shares being granted when the Company's share price is relatively low, and fewer shares being granted when the Company's share price is relatively high.
+The Compensation Committee does not use the number of restricted shares granted as an incentive in itself, but views the granting of equity as an incentive for our named executive officers to manage the Company such that its share price will appreciate, thereby benefiting all of the Company's shares being period for the restricted shares because it believes that the restricted shares provide an incentive for our named executive officers to maximize the Company's financial performance over the long term.